 More slots for more slices

 Most toasters come with either two or four slots, though some commercial-type toasters will have six, and there are even one-slot varieties available.
-If you have a large household, 4-slice toasters will help you serve up more toast than 2-slice toasters in fewer batches.
+If you have a large household, 4-slice toasters, like these models from KitchenAid, will help you serve up more toast than 2-slice toasters in fewer batches.

 Extra long and wide slots